 Remove Virtual Machine (VM) direct internet connectivity

-Make sure policies and processes require restricting and monitoring direct internet connectivity by virtual machines.
+Ensure policy and processes require restricting and monitoring direct internet connectivity by virtual machines

-Ensures that network traffic is routed through approved egress points by default.
+Ensuring that network traffic is routed through approved egress points by default

-Exceptions (such as adding a public IP address to a resource) must go through a centralized group that evaluates exception requests and makes sure appropriate controls are applied.
+Exceptions (for example, add a public IP address to a resource) must go through a centralized group (which can carefully evaluate exception requests to ensure appropriate controls are applied)

-Identify and remediate exposed virtual machines by using the Azure Security Center network visualization to quickly identify internet exposed resources.
+Identify and Remediate exposed VMs using the Azure Security Center network visualization to quickly identify internet exposed resources.

 Assign incident notification contact